Time Series Introduction with R codes

 Treatment of outliers is another field of research and out of the scope of this article.
 An outlier may be a perfectly valid but extreme value, or a sensor that has gone entirely wild, or even a strange observation that may or not repeat for some reason.
 So common sense is as important as the theory.↩︎

-For those looking for more trouble: the moving average process, despite what was said about the moving average algorithm, is, in fact, a (weighted) moving average of a random process!
-Try this at home: simulate a \(\text{MA}(2)\) process with coefficients 1 (so we skip the weighted part).
+process with coefficients 1 (so we skip the weighted part).
 Then, apply a rollmean() function with window 3 to the random process used in the simulation (yes, window is 3, because we need to consider the current value).
 Then compare both resulting time series.
 If all correct, you will have the same values.
-Tip: you may need to align the starting value and multiply the rollmean() output by 2 (the order of the moving average process).↩︎
+Tip: you may need to align the starting value and multiply the rollmean() output by 2 (the order of the moving average process).↩︎In the R language, we often see the inverse roots when we plot an ARIMA model.
+In this case, we will see the roots inside the unit circle when the process is invertible.↩︎